 The origin of these Arabian tribes is connected with Avraham's concubines, Hagar and Qeturah, from whom respectively originated the Ishmaelites (or Hagarites) and the Midyanites (actually one of these tribes, whose name was extended to the others).
 Avraham was an Akkadian that moved first into the land of Hurrians and then into Canaan.
 His wife Sarah was an Akkadian belonging to his own family, and this fully Semitic couple generated the Israelites and not any Arab people.
 Avraham traded also in Egypt and acquired for his wife an Egyptian servant, Hagar, with whom he fathered Yishmael.
 Besides them, Avraham took also another woman, Qeturah, whose origin is unknown and that is the mother of the Midyanite tribes.
 Consequently, Ishmael was a Semite only on his father's side, but by his mother's lineage he was Egyptian, and the sons of Qeturah were surely Semitic after their father Avraham, but we do not know where did their mother come from.
 Here we will consider first the ethnic features of the Midyanites before dealing with the origin and culture of the Ishmaelites.

 ·The Midyanites settled in the region of Mount Sinai and by the Gulf of Eylat, in Arabia.
 That land was already inhabited by non-Semitic peoples, namely, the Kūsh and Muuri of the Assyrian records, and very likely Avraham's children and successive generations married women from the local people, consequently it is correct to assume that the Midyanites were ethnically less Semitic than Hamitic.
 In fact, they followed the Kushite tradition of having many queens among their rulers: three successive Assyrian kings (Tiglat-Pileser III, Sargon II and Sennakherib) mention seven Midyanite queens: Zabibi, Shamsi, Te'elkhinu, Yati'ah, Tabu'wa, Yapa'a and Bashi.
 Such a characteristic is not found in any Semitic kingdom, in which the queen was just the king's wife but very rarely the main ruler.
 In support of the Kushite character of Midyan, there are some ancient texts that link the land and people of Midyan with Kush, and also the Hebrew Scriptures suggest this connection: It is typical in Hebrew poetry to compose verses repeating the same concept twice but with different words, like the statement written in Havaqquq 3:7 "I saw the tents of Kushan under sorrow; the curtains of the land of Midyan trembled" - here the Prophet uses the names "Midyan" and "Kush" as synonymous.
 Such an identification of Northern Arabians with Kushites explains the controversy regarding the Kushite wife of Mosheh mentioned in Bemidbar 12:1; here the question emerges, whether she is to be identified with Tzipporah the Midyanite or not, and some interpreters like Rashi assert that this woman is indeed Tzipporah.
 If Midyan would have been so clearly distinguishable from Kush, such a controversy would not have arisen.
-The conclusion that she was not Tzipporah is understood by other elements and not by this ethnic definition.
+The conclusion that she was Tzipporah is understood also by the context.
 Furthermore, the Biblical land of Midyan is called Kūsh in Assyrian records.

 ·The Ishmaelites dwelled near the Midyanites, in the region described as follows: "from Havilah as far as Shur, which is east of Mitzrayim as you go towards Ashshur.
 He settled before the face of all his brothers" (Bereshyit 25:18); in other words, their territory extended from the coastland by the Persian Gulf next to Southern Mesopotamia [Havilah] up to the border of Midyan [Shur], which is east of Egypt, along the way that leads northwards; the Ishmaelites settled at the east (meaning of the statement "before the face") of all their brothers [Midyanites and Hebrews].
 This territory roughly coincides with the land called Muuri in Assyrian accounts.
 In Bereshyit 21:21 is written "Yishmael dwelt in the wilderness of Paran, and his mother took a wife for him from the land of Mitzrayim".
 We have already said that Ishmael himself was half Semite and half Egyptian, now we read that also his wife was an Egyptian, and that he settled in the desert area next to Midyan, which was inhabited by Hamitic peoples.
 How much Semitic may his twelve sons be, then?
 Only one fourth, and three fourths Egyptian.
 Of course, if these twelve sons would have founded their tribes within Assyria or Aram, after successive intermarriage they would have become more Semitic, but they settled in Kushite territory and assimilated the local peoples, and blended with their Midyanite brothers, who were like them a mixed breed.
 Therefore, Salmaneser's mysterious "Egyptians" (Muuri) that had no king and from whom he took some double-humpbacked camels as tribute were no other than the Ishmaelites.
 Establishing a documentary comparison, we find that the Biblical "Midyan and Yishmael" are equivalent to the "Kūsh and Muuri" of the Assyrian records.
 It is natural that from the Hebrew viewpoint they were regarded as Semitic for Avraham's sake, but for the Semitic Assyrians they were just Ethiopic/Egyptian tribes.